Collagen is a protein that provides structural support to the body’s connective tissues, such as ligaments, skin, muscle, bone, and cartilage.

 Yes.
 I believe Collagen has contributed to the anti-inflammatory nature of my beneficial diet.

-I also discovered that my regular ingestion of Collagen has helped maintain my collagen-containing tissues, as a extra special food and natural remedy, that could have been negatively affected by my Paraplegia.
-Paraplegia can cause tissue-loss, and inflammation due to that tissue loss.
+As a woman with Paraplegia, which can cause tissue-loss, and inflammation due to that tissue loss, I also discovered that my regular ingestion of Collagen has helped me maintain my collagen-containing tissues, as a extra special food and natural remedy,

 CAUTION